cilium/cilium/Documentation/network/concepts/masquerading.rst

    file a GitHub issue if you experience any problems.
 IPv4 BPF masquerading is production-ready.

 The eBPF-based implementation is the most efficient implementation.
-It requires Linux kernel 4.19 and can be enabled with the ``bpf.masquerade=true`` helm option.
+It can be enabled with the ``bpf.masquerade=true`` helm option.

 The current implementation depends on :ref:`the BPF NodePort feature <kubeproxy-free>`.